Short stay migrants in Amsterdam

 Staying in the Netherlands for more than four months?

-If you plan to be present in Amsterdam Metropolitan Area for longer than four months, then you must complete the full registration procedure in the municipality in which you will be resident.
+If you plan to be present in Amsterdam Metropolitan Area for longer than four months (or you are re-registering after returning to the country), then you must complete the full registration procedure in the municipality in which you will be resident.
 It is mandatory to do so within five days of arriving in the country.
 If your partner and/or children will also be resident for this period, they must also complete a registration.
 As well as this registration procedure, residence or work permits may be required.
+If you will be resident in Amsterdam, the registration can take place at Amsterdam City Hall, the Expatcenter and also at City Office Zuidoost.
 Learn more about required permits.

 For all civic issues, you can call 14 020 with your questions (from within Amsterdam).
 If you are calling from abroad please dial +31 (0)20 624 1111.
 For registration matters or appointments you can also contact the Expatcenter's experts directly.